 “I was trying to defend you,” Marie added weakly, setting her head down on the lunch table as someone else shouted something less than pleasant in our general direction.
 “I had the best of intentions.”

 “Well, you know what the road to hell is paved with,” I grinned, rolling my apple across the table to Marta again.
 It was hard to be mad at Marie.
-She really did try, and she was one of Marta’s few friends who were sticking around.
+She really did try, and she was one of Marta’s few friends who was sticking around.
 We needed as many friends as we could get right now.

 “Unwed teenage mothers?”
 Marta asked, taking a bite of the apple.